 Transfer to Tower Inn Hotel, Davao City

-Visit Interface Development Intervention, Inc. (IDIS) for orientation on environmental issues on aerial spraying
+Visit to Tambayan & Interface Development Intervention, Inc. (IDIS) for orientation on environmental issues on aerial spraying

 Visit organic farm and participate in rice planting

 Friday, June 6

 Visit Cebu City on the way to Panglao Island, Bohol via morning flight and ocean cruise

 Saturday, June 7